LivePersonInc/developer-center/pages/Products/Channels/SMS with LE/Entry Points/clickable.md

 4. Create a new content engagement.
 You will need to **create a set of two engagements**: one for iOS and another for Android.
 The best naming practice is <CONTENT_NAME>_ios and <CONTENT_NAME>_android.

+    a.
+Source: Web

+    b.
+Channel: Content

-5. Choose an engagement format.
-It can overlay or an embedded format, but it must be an **HTML Engagement**.
+    c.
+Format: Overlay or an embedded format, but it must be an **HTML Engagement**.
 This is important for setting the SMS link.

+    d.
+On-click action: None

 6. Move to the next step: Engagement studio.